 Fear is an emotional reaction to an instant hazard and is more connected to a fight or flight response – whether or not the person stays to fight or leaves to evade danger.

-Overall, for someone to be diagnosed with the disorder, the dread of having anxiety should hamper one’s capacity to function normally, and it must be way out of proportion in relation to the situation or perhaps age-inappropriate.
+Overall, for someone to be diagnosed with the disorder, the dread of having this mental health condition should hamper one’s capacity to function normally, and it must be way out of proportion in relation to the situation or perhaps age-inappropriate.

-There are many types of anxiety disorders, the most common of which are agoraphobia, generalized anxiety disorder, social anxiety, separation anxiety disorder, and panic disorder.
+There are many types of anxiety disorders, the most common of which are agoraphobia, generalized anxiety disorder, social anxiety disorder (previously called social phobia), separation anxiety disorder, panic disorder, and specific phobias.
+Posttraumatic stress disorder and OCD were formerly classified under anxiety disorder.
+However, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) excluded post traumatic stress disorder and obsessive compulsive disorder from the category.

-Below are frequently asked questions and answers on anxiety statistics and more.
+Below are frequently asked questions and answers on the prevalence of the disorder and more.

 Approximately 970 million individuals worldwide were reported to have had substance abuse or mental health disease in 2017.
 The majority of these individuals were diagnosed with an anxiety disorder, which was documented to be about four percent of the worldwide population.

-Anxiety disorders are the most predominant mental health diseases in the United States, inflicting about 40 million individuals 18 years old and older.
-This composes 18% of the annual population.
-Anxiety disorders can definitely be treated, but only nearly 40% of these individuals diagnosed with anxiety are receiving treatment.
+Anxiety disorders are the most common mental illness in the United States, inflicting about 40 million individuals 18 years old and older.
+According to the National Institute of Mental Health, anxiety is experienced by about 18% of U.S. adults and 25% of adolescents (13-18 years old).
+This mental health condition can definitely be treated, but only nearly 40% of these individuals diagnosed are receiving treatment.

-This year, the WHO released a survey about the two most prevalent psychiatric conditions that affect the worldwide population – anxiety and depressive disorders.
-As documented by this survey, Brazil is the leading country with the most number of anxiety disorders and places fifth in countries with the most number of depressive individuals.
+This year, the World Health Organization released a survey about the two most prevalent psychiatric conditions that affect the worldwide population – anxiety and depressive disorders.
+As documented by this survey, Brazil is the leading country with the most anxiety disorders and places fifth in countries with the most number of depressive individuals.

-If you want to get rid of your anxiety the natural way, here’s how:
+An unhealthy lifestyle is one of the risk factors for anxiety.
+If you want to get rid of anxiety the natural way, here’s how:

 - Exercise regularly.
 It’s good for your emotional and physical health.